 Glenn Ford’s acting career spanned more than fifty years, from his debut in a Depression era drama Heaven with a Barbed Wire Fence in 1939 through a number of roles in smaller films in the 1990’s.
-Ford was a popular face on movie screens throughout the post World War Two period, beginning at the conclusion of his war service with 1946’s iconic film noir, Gilda and lasted until 1963 with films like The Courtship of Eddie’s Father and An Experiment in Terror
+Ford was a popular face on movie screens throughout the post World War Two period, beginning at the conclusion of his war service with 1946’s iconic film noir, Gilda and lasted until 1963 with films like The Courtship of Eddie’s Father and An Experiment in Terror.

 In Gilda, Ford stars opposite Rita Hayworth in what ultimately turned out to be her star-making role.
 Coming in 1946, the film takes place in this pivotal period of transition following the end of the war.
 Much of the scholarship written about the film emphasizes Johnny’s (Ford) vulnerability against the strong and vivacious Gilda (Hayworth).
 In his essay “Resistance through Charisma: Rita Hayworth and Gilda,” Richard Dyer writes, “...He is softly lit (his weakly sensual mouth in particular highlighted), his hair brilliantined (thus rendered an interesting visual surface) and he is fastidiously dressed” (94).
 This role stands out as a complete reversal from the work Ford had done in the years before the War, which had primarily been been westerns.
 The argument being presented is that Johnny, formerly tough, hardened leading man was softened (the words overtly feminized is used), emasculating him against the empowered femme fatale Gilda.